-An example of morphing a constant area circular duct into a duct with geometry that varies from a circular inlet to a square shaped nozzle 1s shown in figure 19.
-This Seemingly complicated geometric transformation was easily defined using as a single variable the class function exponents
+An example of morphing a constant area circular duct into a duct with geometry that varies from a circular inlet to a square shaped nozzle 1s shown in Fig. 19.
+This seemingly complicated geometric transformation was easily defined using as a single variable the class function exponents.